chris-hjelmfelt/Powershell/README.md

 # Powershell
-A few useful powershell scripts.
-Some scripts have their own usage notes.
+A variety of useful powershell scripts.
+Most scripts contain usage notes.

-How to run:

-> Powershell.exe -executionpolicy remotesigned -File  "C:\Users\Legion4\Git\powershell\get-windows-lock-screen-pics.ps1"
+### change-names-fromfile
+Changes a filenames in a folder to the names found in a textfile

+### change-names
+Finds files with a certain string in their name and changes that string to a new one

+### get-windows-lock-screen-pics
+Gets current Windows lock screen pictures and saves them

+### linearize
+Linearizes all xml files in a folder

+### shell-columns
+Prints details about items in a folder

+### xls-converter
+changes .xls files to .xlsx files